-Annual price increases for specialty rheumatology drugs are outpacing savings gained from the closure of the Medicare Part D coverage gap (the “donut hole”) – according to an analysis published in JAMA Open by a pair of researchers at Vanderbilt University Medical Center.
+Annual price increases for specialty rheumatology drugs are outpacing savings gained from the closure of the Medicare Part D coverage gap (the “donut hole”) – according to an analysis published in JAMA Open this spring by a pair of researchers at Vanderbilt University Medical Center.

 The researchers found that when the coverage gap began closing (between 2010 and 2011), out-of-pocket spending for the drugs dropped 34 percent.
 But since that time, drug list prices have ticked up an average of 160 percent.